-Guidelines for Community Engagement in Carbon Dioxide Capture, Transport, and Storage Projectsby -
+Guidelines for Community Engagement in Carbon Dioxide Capture, Transport, and Storage Projectsby and -

 This report was designed to provide guidance to Carbon Capture and Storage (CCS) project developers, regulators, and local communities as they engage in discussions regarding potential CCS projects.